Mintzmyer/ToolScripts/Automation/README.md

  This script is written to be light-weight and modifiable, rather than
      covering all or many of the use cases with fleshed out flag options
+### sedsdead.sh
+ This script is intended to perform a recursive search and replace
+     for files and directories, and/or file contents much like vim's (sed) %s/search/replace/gc for a single file

+ This is useful in large projects when a naming convention or
+     new standard needs to be implemented across the board
 ### uparrow.sh
  This script is intended to rapidly automate a process on-the-fly
      by letting the user select from recent command history and